ILIAS-eLearning/ILIAS/docs/configuration/install.md

 ```

 The command will show you if there are migrations that need to be run for your
 installation.
-Run them by using the `--run` parameter and have a look into
+Run them by using the `--run` parameter and refering to
 the help of the command for more details: `php cli/setup.php migrate --help`.

-Both commands will display what currently happens and might prompt you with
+Both commands will display what is currently happening and might prompt you with
 questions.
 You might want to have a look into the [documentation of the command line setup](../../components/ILIAS/setup_/README.md)
 or into the help of the program itself `php cli/setup.php help`.
-It is the tool
+This is the tool
-to manage and monitor your ILIAS installation.
+for managing and monitoring your ILIAS installation.

 As soon as all migrations are done you can do the database update:
 ```